jflinn18/DijkAlg/README.txt

    This program will run shortest_path.py 'n' number of times.
 To utilize this the best, give it a file of input and output the data to a file

-   #Example: "python Auto.py < input/input28and19.txt > parse/log.txt"
+   #Example: "python Auto.py < input/input28and19.txt > log.txt"

 autosim.py: